JonAbrams/SpaceAce/README.md

  - String (the name of the key to spawn from)

  Returns:
-  - A new space linked to the current space.
+  - A new space linked to the current space

 One of the main feature of SpaceAce is the ability to break up a store into individual sub-stores, or spaces.
 Any space, whether it's a root or a child, can have child spaces.